targetta/ankaflow/docs/motherduck.md

 # Motherduck Integration Guide

-This guide explains how to integrate and manipulate Motherduck data in your Duckflow pipelines.
+This guide explains how to integrate and manipulate Motherduck data in your AnkaFlow pipelines.
 Since Motherduck requires native network access, all pipeline runs using Motherduck must execute on a server or environment with internet connectivity.

 ---

 ## 1. Prerequisites

-- **Duckflow** installed and configured.
+- **AnkaFlow** installed and configured.
 - Access to a Motherduck account and dataset.
 - Valid **Motherduck API token** set as an environment variable.